D.J. Moore Player Prop Bets for NFL Week 14 | Carolina vs. Atlanta 12/12/2021

 Matchup vs. Atlanta

-- Moore's 64.7 receiving yards per game in his seven career matchups against the Falcons are 10.2 more than his over/under for Sunday's game.
+- In his seven matchups against the Falcons, Moore's 64.7 receiving yards average is 10.2 more than his over/under for Sunday's game (54.5).

-- In seven matchups versus the Falcons, Moore has had a touchdown catch twice, but never more than one in any single game.
+- Moore has caught a touchdown pass versus the Falcons twice, but did not have multiple TDs in either of those games.

-- The 259.2 yards per game the Falcons are allowing through the air makes them the NFL's 18th-ranked pass defense.
+- The Falcons have the NFL's 18th-ranked pass defense this season, allowing 259.2 yards per game through the air.

-- The Falcons have given up 25 touchdowns through the air (2.1 per game).
-They are 30th in the NFL in that category.
+- At 2.1 passing TDs allowed per game, the Falcons defense is ranked 30th in the league.

 Recent Performances

-- In his Week 12 outing against the Dolphins, Moore was targeted 10 times, picking up 103 yards on four receptions (averaging 25.8 yards per catch).
+- In his Week 12 matchup with the Dolphins, Moore caught four passes for 103 yards (25.8 yards per catch) while being targeted 10 times.

-- Moore has contributed with 13 grabs for 177 yards and one touchdown during his last three games.
-He was targeted 24 times and averaged 59.0 receiving yards per game.
+- Over his last three games, Moore has caught 13 passes on 24 targets for 177 yards and one touchdown, averaging 59.0 yards per game.

 Moore's Carolina Teammates